weumn00b/Reversing/ReversingLinuxModules.md

 ### What file does the module create to store logs?
 Provide the full path.
 ---

 This is defined in the spy_init function that is shown above.
-You can see that a function called `debugfs` is being used to create a directory named `spyyy`.
+You can see that a function called `debugfs` is being executed to create a directory named `spyyy`.
 Looking into debugfs, its [mentioned](https://docs.kernel.org/filesystems/debugfs.html) that its typically mounted to `/sys/kernel/debug`.
 The next thing you may notice is that debugfs is creating some type of file.
 It mentions `DAT_00100c6c` as one of the arguments.
 If you look into the data more, you can observe that `DAT_00100c6c` references characters.

  ![Pasted image 20241216222008](https://github.com/user-attachments/assets/57841be5-ebc2-48fa-ac83-d4bb04aa1937)